gravitational/teleport/docs/4.3/enterprise/workflow/index.md

 ## Approval Workflows Setup

 Teleport 4.2 introduced the ability for users to request additional roles.
 The workflow API makes it easy to dynamically approve or deny these requests.

 ### Setup

 **Contractor Role**
-This role lets the contractor request the role DBA.
+This role allows the contractor to request the role DBA.

 ```yaml
 kind: role